 Their explainer video production is simple but effective.
 Everything throughout the video is explained through credit card shaped illustrations, which reflects exactly what the company does and shows how much you can do with their card.

 Kangaroo provide affordable and simple home security measures.
 They pride themselves on their easy-to-install sensors that can be monitored through their app, and their explainer video gets this point across perfectly.

 Their stop motion video is very short, coming in at twelve seconds.
 This is by no means a disadvantage and explains what the product is, why is it different and why you should buy it.
 They use a voice over as well as writing to reinforce their points, and the video is really easy to understand.
 Its simplicity is what makes this video so great because it reflects their security options and everything the business aims to do; make home security easy.

 These examples show the versatility of stop motion explainer videos and how effective they can be at getting across what a brand is trying to say.
-The team at Skeleton have a wide range of experience creating explainer videos for a variety of brands.
+As one of the world's best explainer video production companies, the team at Skeleton have a wide range of experience creating explainer videos for a variety of brands.
 If you think we can help you, please get in touch!